-A Board portal like Convene is designed to improve your internal practices so you can create a coherent disaster recovery plan for Covid-19.
+A Board portal like Convene is designed to improve internal processes so you can create a coherent disaster recovery plan.
 The all-in-one solution will streamline communication and allow you to focus on the important things.

 From planning the agenda to establishing an audit trail, our comprehensive software is there for every step of the journey.
 When information can flow seamlessly, different people can come together and speak with one voice.

 Convene now also comes as an integration with Microsoft Teams, which provides the benefits of both Teams and a Board Portal.
 Your whole team can stay on the same page and work together to improve private sector governance.

 The wide range of features includes: